henkbirkholz/draft-birkholz-yang-comi-push/draft-birkholz-yang-comi-push.md

 : A single YANG data item in a Series of YANG Notifications or YANG Notification Bundle Messages conveying the changes to a YANG datastore's module's Data Node Values.

+Resilient Subscription:

+: A YANG Subscription used to create Concise YANG Telemetry that continues to function in a given scope of CoMI Clients, or discoverable homes (see CoAP Call Home, respectively), if the current receiver of Concise YANG Telemetry is rendered unavailable.

+: This subscription characteristic enables a CoMI datastore to detect loss of a specific CoMI Client that is the target of Concise YANG Telemetry, provided that the CoMI Client is part of a group of CoMI Clients that supports this kind of fail-over mechanism.
+This subscription characteristic can have a deteriorating effect on the level of assurance with respect to Visibility and can therefore result in missed Updated Records, which a "new home" has to be notified about.

 Series:

 : Series Transfer Pattern are described in {{-series}} as the conveyance of a